Step 1 and Step 2

 All eligible students may apply for the following scholarships through UTeach Dallas:

 Robert Noyce/NSF: Award up to $10,000/year for Juniors, Seniors and Post-Bacs who must commit to teach science or math in high needs schools for two years for each year of scholarship support.
 Click here for more details.

 UTeach Dallas: Small scholarships for students with a drive to complete program, but are hitting financial obstacles.
 Click here for more details.

 Additional Teaching Scholarships available:

-- TEACH Grant - Award up to $4000/year.
+- TEACH Grant – Award up to $4000/year.
 Students must agree to serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.
 Recipients must teach for at least four academic years within eight calendar years of completing the program of study for which the TEACH grant was received.
 75th percentile or higher on college admissions tests or cumulative GPA of at least 3.25.
-Students interested in TEACH grants should contact the Financial Aid Office as soon as possible.
+Students interested in TEACH grants should contact the Office of Financial Aid as soon as possible.